josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 </CalloutPlusQuote>

 These measures create predictably perverse incentives: I can easily churn out 10,000 lines of meaningless code, or sit at a desk 12 hours a day without getting anything at all done.
-And as we've recently seen: [Amazon workers can burn through staggering quantities of tokens](https://www.businessinsider.com/amazon-ai-leaderboard-tokenmaxxing-2026-5) on nothing productive at all.
+And as we've recently seen, [Amazon workers can burn through staggering quantities of tokens](https://www.businessinsider.com/amazon-ai-leaderboard-tokenmaxxing-2026-5) on nothing productive at all.

 Whether LLM code is as good as human code is partially load-bearing here.
 After all, if the machine _can_ write code as well as humans (or even close to it), why _not_ do that faster?